Cytosar Side Effects

 Generic Name: cytarabine

-Note: This page contains information about the side effects of cytarabine.
-Some of the dosage forms included on this document may not apply to the brand name Cytosar.
+Note: This document contains side effect information about cytarabine.
+Some of the dosage forms listed on this page may not apply to the brand name Cytosar.

 For the Consumer